legends2k/blog/content/note/install-irony-win32.md

 12. Put this file in the project root or your home directory
 13. Restart Emacs
 14. A buffer with `c++-mode`, `irony-mode` and `company-mode` should display suggestions
-    + Save it to a persistant file if it's not backed by one
+    + Save it to a persistent file if it's not backed by one

 **Sample `.clang_complete`**